aswinimahanta/Project-Svadhyaya/README.md

 You may like the bot with some basic 2nd graders questions like

-1. What is Algebra?
-1. What is Geometry?
+1. What is Algebra
-1. What is Math?
+1. What is Geometry
+1. Can you tell me some math tricks
 1. Class Schedule
+1. News
+1. Bye

 You can find a running system to test at [project-svadhyaya-simple-client](https://project-svadhyaya-simple-client.mybluemix.net/)